Understanding Self-Disclosure in Therapy: A Guide for Your Healing Journey

 If you’ve read this post, you know that self-disclosure is taught to budding therapists as a tool to use sparingly in the therapeutic process.
-But, if you’ve explained to your therapist that knowing about her lived experience could help you advance in therapy, she may be willing to share with you.
+However, if you’ve explained to your therapist that knowing about her lived experience could help you advance in therapy, she may be willing to share with you.

+Is that a bad thing?
 Likely, it’s not.
 However, self-disclosure can be the foundation for potential disasters if used incorrectly.
 Limited use of self-disclosure supports the therapeutic relationship.
 In fact, did you know that research shows the therapeutic relationship is essential in the counseling process?

 Why wouldn’t it be?
 Your therapist will ask you personal, sometimes invasive, questions.
 She will join you on your journey through some of the deepest and darkest parts of your life.
 You definitely want to get to know this person so you can develop a sense of trust and confidence in her.
 After all, you do not want to divulge all your personal business to someone you do not trust!